Namtayto/lab01-devops/README.md

 # lab01-devops
 ## 👨‍💻 To run
-1. Configure the AWS CLI to add the access key and secret key
+1. By running the `aws configure` command, you can set your credentials for the current environment.
+Terraform will then use these credentials to authenticate.
+Ensure you have the AWS CLI installed and configured
 ```
 aws configure
 ```